CQCL/pytket-docs/manual/manual_circuit.rst

 ..
 Build up by appending to the end of the circuit

-The bulk of the interaction with a :py:class`~pytket.Circuit` object will be in building up the sequence of instructions to be run.
+The bulk of the interaction with a :py:class:`~pytket.Circuit` object will be in building up the sequence of instructions to be run.
 The simplest way to do this is by adding each instruction in execution order to the end of the circuit.

 ..
 Constant gates

 Basic quantum gates represent some unitary operation applied to some qubits.
-Adding them to a :py:class`~pytket.Circuit` just requires specifying which qubits you want to apply them to.
+Adding them to a :py:class:`~pytket.Circuit` just requires specifying which qubits you want to apply them to.
 For controlled-gates, the convention is to give the control qubit(s) first, followed by the target qubit(s).

 .. jupyter-execute::